 - Ensure dangerous components have fixed guards.
 Dangerous components include the likes of sharp edges and rotating blades

-As per the Health and Safety at Work Act etc. 1974, employers need to make certain that:
+As per the Health and Safety at Work Act etc. 1974, employers have a duty to protect your wellbeing.
+Therefore, they need to make certain that:

 - Machines are used correctly and safely